Posted June 19, 2019

 - Perform Gap Analysis: Identifying which security controls are effective or ineffective in mitigating your highest scored risks

 - Manage Risks & Introduce Controls: Mitigate the identified risks by using controls in place or changes to current controls where gaps were identified.

 Because APT groups can hide undetected on your network for extended periods of time, the most important thing is to proactively defend against them instead of acting on the defensive or remediating the effects of an APT attack.
 Developing tailored threat models that account for your organization’s IT infrastructure, data assets, employees, and facilities is paramount to keeping these APTs and other actors from gaining access to your network.
-Every organization has different assets to protect, different vendors, and different cybersecurity analysis.
+Every organization, big or small, has different assets to protect, different vendors, and different cybersecurity analysis.
 So why should organizations employ a one size fits all cyber strategy?
 The short answer is… they shouldn’t.
 Threat models are powerful tools, and when tailored, provide a proactive defense against APT groups.